 - The optional section Standards and Notification is a further assurance sometimes required by a destination site that the source site won’t operate in an unlawful manner or change the link dramatically.
 It offers the option of instant termination.
 Even if this section is not included, the destination site can probably force the removal of the link if it desires.

 - Both parties should sign the agreement.
-For information regarding signing authority, see Chapter 11, “Art and Merchandise Licenses.”
+(Click here for an example and explanation of an “Art and Merchandise License.”)
 Many of the miscellaneous provisions included in legal agreements, such as dispute resolution, are not included here for brevity and ease.
 Include any that you wish to apply to your agreement.